 How does the Ritual system work?

 Rituals are the core build-crafting mechanic in Absolum, and understanding them is what separates runs that fall apart in the mid-game from runs that snowball into something unstoppable.
-According to the Absolum Wiki, Rituals are offered as choices at the end of non-boss, non-story locations, presenting 2 options by default (or 3 with a specific Vikhana upgrade).
+Rituals appear as choices at the end of non-boss, non-story locations, presenting 2 options by default (or 3 with a specific Vikhana upgrade).
 You pick one and it modifies your character for the rest of that run.

 There are 8 Ritual families in total, each with its own elemental identity and mechanical keywords:

-A single run will naturally offer up to 3 different families, but you can expand your pool by purchasing Rituals outside your current selection, according to the wiki.
+A single run will naturally offer up to 3 different families, but you can expand your pool by purchasing Rituals outside your current selection.

 What are the four Ritual types?